 The other twist on this is likely more effective.
 A beautiful girl approaches a male tourist (“Oh are you American?
 I LOVE American accents!”).
-While she reaches toward his belt buckle and he imagines his night is about to get a lot better, she or another pickpocketer steals his wallet, laptop and keys without him noticing.
+While she reaches toward his belt buckle and he imagines his night is about to get a lot better, she or another pickpocketer steals his wallet, laptop and/or keys without him noticing.

 This second method is sort of funny but mostly mean. :-)